From Cerebral Palsy to “Top Doc”

 I knew what her frustration felt like and I wanted to be help.
 Then I found out she had undiagnosed Hashimoto’s.
 Because of my research and training, I was able to guide her to reverse it.
 This experience led me to realize that hormones are powerful chemicals that can keep diet and exercise from working when they’re out of balance.

 This experience compelled me to learn all I could from the conventional and alternative worlds about hormones through the study of endocrinology.
-Since that time, endocrinology became the focus of my medical practice, I’ve trained thousands of doctors worldwide on it, and I founded the Endocrine Association of Naturopathic Physicians.
+Since that time, endocrinology became the focus of my medical practice, I’ve trained hundreds of doctors worldwide on it, and I founded the Endocrine Association of Naturopathic Physicians.